-It’s estimated that varicose veins will affect 20 percent of all adults at some point in their lives.
+It’s estimated that varicose veins will affect of all adults at some point in their lives.
 The twisted, enlarged veins can frequently cause pain, itching, and discomfort.
 Medical procedures are now available to treat varicose veins, but if you want to avoid costly procedures, these home remedies might help.

 Physical activity is a great first step in home treatment for varicose veins.
 The more you move, the better your blood circulates.
 The idea is to help the blood that gathers in the damaged veins move back to the heart.

 Low-impact exercise that improves blood flow can help reverse the unhealthy qualities of varicose veins.
 Swimming, walking, cycling, yoga, and stretching are all beneficial as they circulate the blood and exercise the calf muscles without the danger of physical injury.
 Moderate exercise can also help with high blood pressure, one of the risk factors for varicose vein formation.

 Some foods can help improve vein health.
 These include:

 Dietary fiber helps with healthy bowel function.
 It’s especially important to eat fiber if you tend to have constipation.
 The physical effort used to pass stool can create a strong internal abdominal pressure, which can aggravate the damaged vein valves.

 Foods high in dietary fiber that you can add to your diet include: